franzenzenhofer/f19n-obtrusive-livetest/sample-rules/README.md

 ## Custom rules

-A custom rule consists of one javascript function receiving an `Page` object as first argument and must return a [valid rule result](#rulecontext).
+A custom rule consists of one javascript function receiving an `Page` object as first argument and a `callback` function as the second argument that needs to be called with an [valid rule result](#rulecontext) when the rule is done.

+If you call `done` with `nil` as the argument, the rule result will be removed from the result list.

 - [Page Object](#page)
 - [RuleContext](#rulecontext) (rule helper methods)